jjoelc/pvesetup/README.md

 referring to the documentation for complete descriptions of the permissions systems in Proxmox.

+It is *not* a good idea to use the root account for regular day-to-day activities in Proxmox (or anywhere else, for that matter!)
+The root account should only be uised when truly required, such as installing updates, or a few other functions on the local node.
+So we will create an Administrator account and an account tied to Active Directory, either of which can be used for most administrative tasks in Proxmox.
+The basic process willbe identical for any other accounts needed.
+You should always keep in mind to only provide users withthe *minimum* permissions needed to complete the tasks assigned to them, an no more.
+Again, referring to the documentation is the way to go for complete information.

 #### Realms

 A realm is basically just a source for user authentication.
 By default,